 The Alliance Research Catalyst Fund has been established with the specific intention to foster new initiatives with high potential that combine complementary aspects of each institution towards novel research outcomes.
-The Research Catalyst Fund is now open for applications and will close on Monday 13 May 2019, midday GMT.
+To be the first to hear about future funding opportunities, sign up to the Alliance ENews.

 Congratulations to the following projects which have most recently been awarded Catalyst funding.

 For information and case studies on previously funded projects please visit our Catalyst Fund Recipients page.

 The Monash Warwick Alliance Joint PhD is part of our commitment to developing a successor generation of internationally experienced young researchers.
 It is aimed at supporting academic collaborations and can be created by joint-research teams in eligible disciplines to gain an outstanding, highly mobile PhD candidate who can bring additional capacity to support research collaboration.